Viceland

-Viceland (stylized in all caps; also known as Vice TV in the United States) is a brand used for television channels owned and programmed by Vice Media.
+Viceland (stylized in all caps) was a brand used for television channels owned and programmed by Vice Media.
 The brand launched on February 29, 2016, with two cable channels in North America.
-The American version (rebranded from H2) is a joint venture majority-owned by A&E Networks (who owns a stake in Vice Media, alongside a separate ownership stake by A&E's co-owner, The Walt Disney Company).
-A Canadian version (rebranded from a domestic version of former A&E sibling, Bio) operated as a Category A-licensed specialty channel majority-owned by Rogers Media; it was discontinued on March 31, 2018.
+The American version, now known as Vice TV (rebranded from A&E sibling H2), is a joint venture majority-owned by A+E Global Media (which itself owned a stake in Vice Media, alongside a separate ownership stake by A+E's co-owner, the Walt Disney Company).
+A Canadian version (rebranded from a domestic version of another A&E sibling, Bio) operated as a Category A-licensed specialty channel majority-owned by Rogers Media until its discontinuation on March 31, 2018.

-Operating under the creative direction of film director Spike Jonze, Viceland was a lifestyle-oriented channel that primarily aired documentary and reality series aimed towards millennials, with new original series, along with adaptations of and reruns of existing Vice web series.
+Operating under the creative direction of film director Spike Jonze, Viceland was a lifestyle-oriented channel that primarily aired documentary and reality series aimed towards millennials, including new original series, and adaptations and reruns of existing Vice web series.
 Some of the network's launch programs were hosted by existing Vice personalities such as Action Bronson and Thomas Morton, as well as notable figures such as Eddie Huang, Elliot Page, and Lance Bangs.